Using TextMate Bundles

-- You are working with IntelliJ IDEA 13.0 (where TextMate Bundles has been supported) or higher.
-In this tutorial, IntelliJ IDEA 2016.1 is used.
+You are working with IntelliJ IDEA 13.0 (where TextMate Bundles are supported) or later.

 Suppose you want IntelliJ IDEA to highlight syntax of the Shell Script files.
 For this purpose, you have already downloaded the Shell Script TextMate Bundle.
 It now resides on your hard disk, and you only have to import this bundle into IntelliJ IDEA.

-OK, off we go.
-On the main toolbar, click , and under the Editor node, click TextMate Bundles.
-Then, in the TextMate Bundles area, click , and locate the desired bundle on your hard disk:
+In the Settings/Preferences dialog (Ctrl+Alt+S), go to Editor, then click TextMate Bundles.
+In the TextMate Bundles area, click and locate the desired bundle on your hard disk:

 Click OK to apply changes.
-The Shell Script bundle appears in the list of recognized bundles, and its local path is visible to the right:
+The Shell Script bundle appears in the list of recognized bundles:

 Suppose you've imported a bundle that runs into a conflict with the existing file types.
 The conflict is immediately reported: